genesis-hub/cube-selector/methods/README.md

 }});
 ```
 ***
-### Installation
+### How to use ?
-1. To use these methods, you must first download the library 'basic', after this you can download method and added to.
+To use these methods, you must first download the library 'basic', after this you can download method and added to html page.
 ```HTML
 <script defer src="cube-selector.basic.js"></script>
 <script src="'method'.js"></script>>